PLEASE READ THE INTRODUCTION BEFORE GOING TO THE SECTION YOU WANT. IT EXPLAINS WHAT IS AND ISN'T INCLUDED, AND WHY, AS WELL AS THE ABBREVIATIONS USED.

 ................Peter Roberts, Vince Clarke, & Rob Hansen.

-COPYRIGHT NOTICE: All material in this bibliography is copyright © Rob Hansen, 1997-2017, on behalf of himself, Peter Roberts and Vince Clarke.
+COPYRIGHT NOTICE: All material in this bibliography is copyright © Rob Hansen, 1997-2021, on behalf of himself, Peter Roberts and Vince Clarke.
 The introduction of each section notes which they were individually and/or collectively responsible for.
-The bibliography may be freely copied for private enjoyment or research but may not be republished (e.g. in printed, ebook, or DVD/CD-ROM versions), distributed in modified form, incorporated into other works, or quoted out of context without the express written permission of the copyright holder.
+The bibliography may be freely copied for private enjoyment or research but may not be republished (e.g. in printed, ebook, digital or other versions), distributed in modified form, incorporated into other works, or quoted out of context without the express written permission of the copyright holder.

 x = xerox ie. photo-copy. b/w = bound with / stapled with m = mimeoed/duplicated d/w = distributed with sp = spirit duplicated TAFF, GUFF & similar = fan funds L = litho/offset litho APAs = OMPA, FAPA, etc. publishing assns. h = hectographed (-) = believed to be a 'one-shot' p = printed ? = information still required c = carbon-copied A3 = 297mm x 420mm paper size A4 = 210mm x 297mm paper size A5 = 148mm x 210mm paper size Q = quarto; 10" x 8" paper size F = foolscap; 13" x 8" paper size ½F = 6mo = half f'cap; 8" x 6.5" size AQ = American Quarto; 11" x 8.5" size